Sovereign-Labs/sovereign-sdk/sdk/specs/interfaces/da.md

 ### Type: `Blockheader`

 Must include a `prev_hash` field.
-Must provide a function to compute its canonical hash
+Must provide a function to compute its canonical hash.

 | Name        | Type       | Description                         |
 | ----------- | ---------- | ----------------------------------- |